skills/secure-repository-supply-chain/README.md

 # Secure your repository's supply chain

+_Secure your supply chain, understand dependencies in your environment, know about vulnerabilities in those dependencies and patch them._

 <!--
   <<< Author notes: Start of the course >>>
   Include start button, a note about Actions minutes,